Miniature Wargames

 Pallets

-Now depending on if you have a wet pallet or a normal one you will get different results but with the wet pallet will help you improve your miniature painting by being more consistent.
+Now depending on whether you have a wet pallet or a normal one you will get different results, but the wet pallet will generally help you improve your miniature painting skills by being more consistent.
+See the video below for a more in-depth explanation:

 In conclusion, the TLDR is:

-• Buy a paint set that fits your color scheme or individual pots of paint
+- Buy any paint set that fits your colour scheme or individual pots of paint

-• Big brush to spread the faster on your minis
+- Use a big brush to spread paint faster on your minis

-If you want to find out more about this hobby and you want to be part of a passionate community, you can find that at The Guild Hall!
+If you want to find out more about this (colourful) hobby and you want to be part of a passionate community then join one of our miniature painting events at The Guild Hall!

 Read more from the blog